openjdk/guide/src/guide/jbs-jdk-bug-system.md

                            [*(Rel)*[-fix-yes]{.jbs-label}]{#rel-fix-yes}<br />
                            [*(Rel)*[-fix-no]{.jbs-label}]{#rel-fix-no}</td>
     <td class="dictionary">
-      Used in ramp down phase 2 to indicate that an issue would be of interest to get integrated into release *(Rel)*.
+      Used in ramp down phase 2 to indicate that an issue would be of interest to be integrated into release *(Rel)*.
 E.g., [jdk12u-fix-request]{.jbs-label}

       *(Rel)*[-fix-SQE-ok]{.jbs-label} is used to indicate that the issue will be covered by the test plan for *(Rel)*.
 E.g., [jdk12u-fix-SQE-ok]{.jbs-label}<br />
       *(Rel)*[-fix-yes]{.jbs-label} and *(Rel)*[-fix-no]{.jbs-label} are used to indicate wether an issue has been approved for backport to *(Rel)*.
 E.g., [jdk12u-fix-yes]{.jbs-label}